+(3-0) 3 hours credit.
+Prerequisite: ENG 2213 or 12 hours of English.
 Critical survey of American, British, and Continental fiction of the twentieth century studied intensively in relation to the development of characteristically modern techniques.

-3133 Women in Literature
+3133 Women and Literature

-(3-0) 3 hours credit, Prerequisite: ENG 1023 or the equivalent.
+(3-0) 3 hours credit.
+Prerequisite: ENG 2213 or 12 hours of English.
 Critical study of the presentation of women and feminist issues in various literary forms.